cohstats/coh3-stats/README.md

 ##### Generating the links to all units:

-We have special script for that.
+We have a special script for that.

 1. You need Node 19+
 2. Run